aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Designed by British mathematician and poet Graham Nelson (1968-), as a successor to the more traditional Inform 6 programming language (also created by him), Inform 7 is a domain specific language for the creation of Interactive Fiction (IF).

 IF can be thought of as a form of (interactive) literature, where a reader can interact (chiefly through text) with the characters and environments in the narrative, which can include graphics and puzzles; IF can also be thought of as a kind of video-game, or "text-adventure".
-This typically invloves the simulation of environments (called "rooms"), objects and characters and the interaction of these together.
+This typically involves the simulation of environments (called "rooms"), objects and characters and the interaction of these together.

 ==== Interactive Fiction